-With so many different model trains out there on the market, it can be very difficult to know if you are buying a good quality model or a cheap knock-off toy.
-A good model will last years, if not generations with proper care and can form the core of a hobby that will last a lifetime.
+With so many different model trains on the market, it can be very difficult to know if you are buying a good quality model or a cheap knock-off toy.
+A good model will last years, if not generations, with proper care and can form the core of a hobby that will last a lifetime.
 But if you've never looked for a model train before, telling the difference can be quite a challenge.
-After all, most sets aren't going to say, "This will be broken in a week," or "Good luck... getting the extra track" on the box.
+After all, most sets aren't going to say, "This will be broken in a week," or "Good luck getting the extra track" on the box.

 01 of 06

 Modelers sometimes take liberty with the words "scale" and "gauge" but the two do have different meanings.
 Most starter sets conform to N or HO scale or O or G gauge.
-Typically with N and HO, the size of the trains is at least relatively close to a constant proportion to the prototype.
-With O and G, manufacturers may make compromises in scale to accommodate sharper curves or other factors despite a consistent track gauge.
+Typically with N and HO, the size of the trains is at least relatively close to a constant proportion to the prototype (the real-world engine it's based on).
+With O and G, however, manufacturers may make compromises in scale to accommodate sharper curves or other factors despite a consistent track gauge.

-As long as the trains all operate on the same size track... (gauge) however, you can usually use equipment from different makers on the same layout.
-Even some toy trains may be made to conform to a common gauge track, which does allow for a transition for younger kids to a complete train set.
+As long as the trains all operate on the same size track (gauge) however, you can usually use equipment from different makers on the same layout.
+Even some toy trains may be made to conform to a common gauge track, which does allow for a transition to a complete train set.

 02 of 06

-Most starter sets will come with a track - a circle or oval is most common.
-If you are buying a quality set, there are a few qualities which will help you separate the good from the bad from the best.
+Most starter sets will come with a track.
+A circle or oval is most common.
+If you are buying a quality set, there are a few factors which will help you separate the good from the bad from the best.

 Buying a set with a compatible track is important for expansion later.

 While some model manufacturers make quality battery-powered starter sets to encourage younger children to get into the hobby, most sets on the market are electric and use a transformer which plugs into the wall.

 In general, the power supplies included with most starter sets won't power much more than the set itself.
 Typically, these packs offer forward and reverse operation and speed control.
 The sensitivity of that control is not as fine as with better packs.